Updated: February 10 2020

 Wetlands Institute Workshop

 Are you working on a wetland project and/or program in your community?
-Join us for 7 day intensive hands-on workshop in the Okanagan Region of BC.
+Join us for 7 day intensive hands-on workshop on Salt Spring Island.
 The Wetlands Institute educates participants about wetland stewardship, restoration and construction skills.
 Participants often come to the Wetlands Institute with a wetland project they wish to implement in their home communities.
-During the workshop, participants receive support from knowledgable experts and obtain hands-on training in order to successfully implement their wetland projects upon returning home.
+During the workshop, participants receive support from knowledgeable experts and obtain hands-on training in order to successfully implement their wetland projects upon returning home.
 Since 1998, the Institute has been held bi-annually in selected communities across British Columbia.
-Participants spend most of the week in the field learning about the importance and diversity of wetlands, practicing up to date field techniques to inventory wetlands vegetation mapping, water quality, soils, birds, amphibians, and fish.
+Participants spend most of the week in the field learning about the importance and diversity of wetlands, practising up to date field techniques to inventory wetlands vegetation mapping, water quality, soils, birds, amphibians, and fish.
 In addition, participants discuss ways to contact and communicate with landowners and developers and to raise public awareness and influence conservation policies.
 Within the selected host community(ies), several different wetland sites are visited during the week to highlight different restoration, conservation and education methods.
 Upon completion of the Institute, participants from all types of backgrounds are fully trained to begin wetland projects in their home communities!

 Restoration Design & Other Workshops